brekiy/Codex/README.md

 ```

 ## Build - GUI
-The gui under `gui/` is written in Typescript using the React framework.
+The gui under `gui/` is written in Typescript using the Next.js React framework.
 To setup and run:
 ```
 npm install
-npm start
+npm run dev
 ```